fake-name/pg-spgist_hamming/README.md

 ```
+# Enable extension in current database (Note: This is per-database, so if you want to use it on
+# multiple DBs, you'll have to enable it in each.
+CREATE EXTENSION bktree;

+# Use the enabled extension to create an index.
+# phash_column MUST be a int64 ("bigint") type.
 CREATE INDEX bk_index_name ON table_name USING spgist (phash_column bktree_ops);

+# Query across the table within a specified edit distance.
 SELECT <columns here> FROM table_name WHERE phash_column <@ (target_phash_int64, search_distance_int);
 ```